michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/frequently-asked-questions.md

 After you register by paying $50 (non-refundable) per space, there are 2 payment dates for the remaining amount:&nbsp;

-* March 15th, 2023: Half of what is remaining is due.&nbsp;
+* March 15th, 2024: Half of what is remaining is due.&nbsp;
-* May 15th, 2023: The final balance is due.
+* May 15th, 2024: The final balance is due.
 (All payments are non-refundable after this date.)&nbsp;

 ---

 ### What if I need to add or cancel a space?

-Call us\!
+Call us!
 If there’s space available in your camp, we’ll ask for the necessary payment.
 If you have a cancellation, and you’ve exhausted all efforts to re-fill spaces, call us to make cancellations.
 We’ll adjust your balance accordingly.
-If you cancel a space before May 15th, 2023, you’ll just lose the $50 deposit.
-The entire fee is forfeited for cancellations made after May 15th, 2023.&nbsp;&nbsp;
+If you cancel a space before May 15th, 2024, you’ll just lose the $50 deposit.
+The entire fee is forfeited for cancellations made after May 15th, 2024.&nbsp;&nbsp;

 ---